zorkohiro/fake-dedup/README.md

 There are other obvious problems.
 If you remove some object file or otherwise unlink things, the dictionary gets some challenges.
-I've mostly dealt with that by checking for the hash named common file for having a single link- removing that and cleaning it from the database.
+I've mostly dealt with that by checking for the hash named common file for having a single link- just remove it.